NimaPoshtiban/Cshap-Algorithms/README.md

 ## Algorithms

-An algorithm is an unambiguous specification of how to solve a class of problems.
-It is a set of rules that precisely define a sequence of operations.
+An algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of specific problems or to perform a computation

 `B` - Beginner, `A` - Advanced